 People connect with people.

-This means when your copy is only about the facts, you’ll come across more like a resume or a list than the full-fledged fabulous human you are.
+So, when your copy is only about the facts, you come across like a resume or a list rather than the full-fledged fabulous human you are.

 By all means, share the facts of your offer and touch on your professional qualifications, BUT, that’s just the beginning.
 To create copy that truly speaks to others, you’ll want to unearth some of the more personal parts of yourself.